j-thepac/Authorization/README.md

 ## Token
 1. Stored as Cookies
-2   App send usn/pass
+2.App send usn/pass
-    API check credentials in DB
+    -API check credentials in DB
-        If a user is found, it generates a token
+    - If a user is found, it generates a token
-        Send token
+    - Send token
-    App uses token from now
+    - App uses token from now
 3. Types : Bearer (life  >15 mins ) , JWT (life < 15 mins )

-    Bearer -
+### Bearer -
 1. life  >15 mins
 2. stored in DB and verified each time
 3. Hard to hack
-    JWT  -
+### JWT  -
 1. Life is 15 mins
 2. Carries all info
 3. Once issued hard to invalide
 4. Hard to Hack

 ### Browser > Console